openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

 Sahara bundles default templates that define simple clusters for the supported plugins.
-These templates may optionally be added to the Sahara database using a simple CLI included with Sahara.
+These templates may optionally be added to the sahara database using a simple CLI included with sahara.

-The default template CLI is described in detail in a *README* file included with the Sahara sources at ``<sahara_home>/db/templates/README.rst`` but it is summarized here.
+The default template CLI is described in detail in a *README* file included with the sahara sources at ``<sahara_home>/db/templates/README.rst`` but it is summarized here.

-Flavor id values must be specified for the default templates included with Sahara.
+Flavor id values must be specified for the default templates included with sahara.
 The recommended configuration values below correspond to the *m1.medium* and *m1.large* flavors in a default OpenStack installation (if these flavors have been edited, their corresponding values will be different).
 Values for flavor_id should be added to ``/etc/sahara/sahara.conf`` or another